MasoniteFramework/orm-docs/models.md

     return Product
 ```

-The first 2 are the foreign keys relating from stores to products through the pivot table and the last 2 are the foreign keys on the stores and products table.
+The first 2 keys are the foreign keys relating from stores to products through the pivot table and the last 2 keys are the foreign keys on the stores and products table.

 Once we create this relationship we can start querying from `stores` directly to `products`: